poosh/PY-TestTask/README.md

 # Test-running
 ## DB Init
-Test project is using SQLite database.
-Test database is already included, so this step can be omitted.
-But if you wish to create a new database then execute:
+Test project is using **SQLite** database.
+To create a new database then execute:
 ```
 $ python manage.py migrate
 ```